Program Overview for:

 · vSphere Flash Read Cache (vFRC)

-VMware Virtual SAN and vSphere Flash Read Cache share the same SSD drive qualification process outlined below.
-VMware Virtual SAN, has additional certification requirements for disk I/O and HDD devices.
+vSphere Flash Read Cache share the same SSD drive qualification process outlined below.

-The Virtual SAN and vFRC certification program provides tools and development resources designed to enable TAP partners to get their hardware devices tested against vSphere and obtain official certification and support.
+The vFRC certification program provides tools and development resources designed to enable TAP partners to get their hardware devices tested against vSphere and obtain official certification and support.

 Upon successful completion of certification, the products will be listed in the VMware Compatibility Guide.
 Partners may also file for a VMware Ready™ logo, which can be used in their marketing and sales efforts for the certified products.

 As a member of this program, you'll be provided with up to date product communications on the above program release dates, certification policies, and product features.

 Click here to go to the vSphere Flash Read Cache certification details page.

 Program access includes the tools and resources needed during the development and release phases.

 The program includes access to the program's Certification Kit, which allows partners to test the reliability and stability of their code.
 VMware verifies that the test results support the partner during the certification process.